maqichen/AutoULTGen/Client/command_validator_app/Readme.md

 ### Requirements

-We haven't packaged the application yet so we need some requirements to run this tool.
+We need to install some requirements to run this tool.

 Pyside2
 lxml
 bs4
 selenium